Personal Immigration

 The Home Office may ask for permission to appeal to the Court of Appeal if it thinks that the Upper Tribunal made a legal mistake.

-What will happen if I lose my appeal to the Upper Tribunal?
+What will happen if I lose my immigration appeal?

 If the Upper Tribunal finds that the Immigration Judge of the First-tier Tribunal did not err in law then your appeal will be dismissed and the decision of the First-tier Tribunal dismissing your appeal against the refusal decision of the Home Office will stand.